 Also note that any changes to a view must be saved in order to be retained when you navigate away from productboard or refresh your browser, the view will revert to the last saved version of the view.

 Sharing a saved view

 Custom sharing settings for saved views is available on the Team plan and above.

-Select the icon besides a view's name to update its sharing settings.
+Select the icon beside a view's name to update its sharing settings.

-You can share a view with all makers, or with everyone invited into your workspace with access to the Features board (contributors).
+Or you can share a view with all makers, or with contributors as well.

 In any event, sharing a view with others means it will show up in their list of views as well.